 - Emails received from outside of the Delgado Community College organization will contain an external email disclaimer.
 This displays as a reminder to be aware of possible suspicious emails. - Emails received or sent within the Delgado Community College organization will automatically display an email disclaimer below the signature line.
-This displays as a reminder of email confidentiality, intended recipient(s), and email ownership. - E-mail should be transmitted based on business or academic need. - Under no circumstance is it permissible for Delgado employees to conduct business of any kind that would infringe on the beliefs of the College. - ➤ Users should not use E-mail to transmit messages that contain remarks, images, or content that can be considered defamatory, offensive, harassing, disruptive, derogatory, racial or ethnic slurs or as pornographic comments or images. - It is strongly recommended that E-mail is not used to transmit passwords or any other authentication information for Delgado's systems. - It is strongly recommended that confidential information is not sent in detail via the E-mail system when communicating with the Human Resource office (i.e., Password, SSN, DOB, Pin, etc.) - ➤ It is prohibited that student grades or any sensitive material be transmitted in violation of FERPA guidelines. - > Users should never E-mail or otherwise transmit any attachment that is suspect of being a virus. - Inappropriate use of the E-mail system may result in immediate loss of E-mail privileges and possible disciplinary action up to and including termination.
+This displays as a reminder of email confidentiality, intended recipient(s), and email ownership. - > E-mail should be transmitted based on business or academic needs. - Under no circumstance is it permissible for Delgado employees to conduct business of any kind that would infringe on the beliefs of the college. - Users should not use E-mail to transmit messages that contain remarks, images, or content that can be considered defamatory, offensive, harassing, disruptive, derogatory, racial or ethnic slurs, or has pornographic comments or images. - It is strongly recommended that E-mail is not used to transmit passwords or any other authentication information for Delgado's systems.
+If Personal Identifiable Information (PII) or passwords need to be shared with an individual or office via email, then the email should be encrypted.
+Please refer to the Office of Information Technology webpage for information on how to send an encrypted email via Outlook. - It is prohibited that student grades or any sensitive material be transmitted in violation of FERPA guidelines. - Users should never e-mail or otherwise transmit any attachment that is suspected of being a virus.

+Inappropriate use of the e-mail system may result in immediate loss of E-mail privileges and possible disciplinary action up to and including termination.